plantemoran-appdev/.github/CONTRIBUTING.md

 ## Commit messages

-- Use the present tense ("Add feature" not "Added feature")
+- Use the present tense ("Add feature" not "Added feature").
-- Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
+- Use the imperative mood ("Move cursor to..." not "Moves cursor to...").
-- Limit the first line to 72 characters or less
+- Limit the first line to 72 characters or less.
-- Reference issues and pull requests liberally after the first line
+- Reference issues and pull requests liberally after the first line.

 ## Pull requests